 Welcome to this tropical oasis!
 I am Chief Concierge at the Tamanaco InterContinental Caracas.
 The location of our hotel offers visitors a spectacular view of the city, an epic pool, beautiful gardens, and the best service that any hotel in Caracas can provide.

-the hotel is located 45 minutes from the Caracas International Airport Simon Bolivar, it is a architecture icon of the city wich was build in the year 1953 and also the first Intercontinental in the world, and located in a mordern district. there is also we have a huge variety of local and international gastronomic.
+The Hotel is located 45 minutes from the Caracas International Airport Simon Bolivar, it is a architecture icon of the city wich was build in the year 1953 and also it was the first Intercontinental in the world, and located in a mordern district.
+We have a huge variety of local and international gastronomic.

 If you want to delve right into the city you can head to the old town.
 The best taste of the Spanish colonial period is the Colonial Art Museum, a period house with exquisite art, furniture and historical artefacts.
 The mansion is in the middle of a wonderful garden almost as spectacular as the house itself.
 If you're enjoying this historical genre, you should travel to a little town in the southeast of Caracas called El Hatillo.
 One of the best preserved towns in Venezuela, it has an almost provincial feel to it, with a magnificently preserved Catholic church.
 If you want to stay for a while, you can have a traditional Pablo Creole lunch in a classic Venezuelan style.